IvLabs/pc_guidelines/opensource_git_contrib/README.md

 4. Thats it!

 This is an oversimplified way of contributing
 For more advanced usage we can use branches and commands like adding upstream url and doing `git fetch`.
 Please read online about these concepts.
-A great Explaination can be found [HERE](https://gist.github.com/Chaser324/ce0505fbed06b947d962).
+A great explaination can be found [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and [here](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository).
 It's a must read for everyone.